Healthy Homes Assessment Karori

 Rental Property Home Assessments Karori

-Property rental areas that are affected by Healthy Homes Standards.
-Healthy Homes Standards in Karori include each:
+The areas of rental property that are affected through The Healthy Homes Standards in Karori include each:

 • Living Room